towersvault/shinpokered/README.md

 #Pre-E4 NPCs
+- The girl in Oak's lab toggles a built-in randomizer for wild pokemon
+  - Shuffles all pokemon that can be gained through walking, surfing, fishing, or from the game corner
+  - Randomizes using a saved seed value, so the shuffled order is always preserved between play sessions
+  - A new random seed is generated upon each new game
+  - There are three pokemon lists based on base-stat-total; A, B, and C tiers
+  - Pokemon are only shuffled within their own list in order to maintain some modicum of balance
+  - Scripted events are unaffected (gifts, in-game trades, static encounters, etc)
+  - The game's five legendary pokemon are excluded from randomization
+  - The AREA feature of the pokedex automatically adjusts to show the new pokemon locations
 - There is an Aide NPC in the viridian pokemon center that can toggle regular trainer randomization
   - Only affects regular trainers that use one level for all 'mons and have no custom movesets
   - Will replace their roster 'mons with random non-evolved 'mons (legendaries are excluded)